Skip to main content

 Does North Carolina pay parents to homeschool?

-Not directly.
-North Carolina does not have a general homeschool stipend or payment program.
-However, the ESA+ program provides $9,000-$17,000 per year for homeschool families with children who have qualifying disabilities.
-The Opportunity Scholarship is for private school tuition only, not homeschooling.
+Not directly for most families.
+North Carolina does not have a general homeschool stipend.
+However, the ESA+ program provides $9,000-$17,000 per year for families with children who have qualifying disabilities — funds can cover tutoring, educational technology, therapy services, and other approved expenses.
+The Opportunity Scholarship is available for private school tuition only, not homeschooling.
+Starting in 2027, the federal Education Freedom Tax Credit will distribute scholarships through SGOs, and North Carolina has opted into the program.